 Day 9 – In the Primitivo di Manduria region

-This region is currently attracting international attention for its distinct wine and food culture.
+The Manduria region is currently attracting international attention for its distinct wine and food culture.
 This hot, dry country is agriculturally abundant and olives, wheat, and grape vines, all grow perfectly here.
 Because this region is so fertile, there are many diverse varietals that we will taste today.
 Among the best local grapes are: Pampanuto, Bombino Bianco, Bombino Nero and Nero di Troia.
 However, you cannot be in Puglia without tasting Primitivo, the king of grapes, known for its powerful intensity and bouquet.
 The sun gifts this plant with everything needed to transform the grapes into a sumptuous wine, with an opulent red colour and cherry notes on the palate.

-Note in the photo: wine is sold 'by-the-liter'
+Note in the photo: wine is sold 'by-the-liter' at one of the numerous ‘cantine’.

 Day 10 – Transfer to airport and end of tour - or continuation to Sicily

-Continue to Sicily on the same bus, for those who are joining the 6-day Sicily tour extension.
+Tour ends with the transfer to the airport or Continue to Sicily on the same bus, for those who are joining the 6-day Sicily tour extension.